Savannah Photos That Will have You Planning Your Vacation

-Chippewa Square is most notably known as the filming location for Forest Gump’s bench scene.
+Chippewa Square is most notably known as the filming location for Forrest Gump’s bench scene.
 While the bench is not really there, the park is still a lovely place to visit in Savannah.
 It is one of our favorite squares.

 13. The Cathedral Basilica of Saint John the Baptist